Frequently Asked Questions

 • How do I get started with the HIVE?

-• Where can I download Sample Capture and Processing protocols?
+• Where can I download the protocols?

 Please visit our Support page at honeycomb.bio to download written and video protocols.